Last updated:

 Variable mortgage rates are usually lower than fixed rates because borrowers shoulder the risk of fluctuating interest rates.
 However, due to post-pandemic inflation, variable rates are higher than longer-term fixed rates.

-Also, variable rates are projected to remain above 5 percent well into 2025—a steep figure by historical standards.
-While there is a broad consensus that variable rates will continue to fall, there is little agreement on what the “new normal” will look like or how quickly we will get there.
-2 percent mortgage rates are unlikely ever to return.
+While there is a broad consensus that variable rates will continue to fall, there is little agreement on what the “new normal” will look like or how quickly we will achieve it.
+Two-percent mortgage rates are unlikely ever to return.

 Not sure you've been offered a good deal?Try our mortgage offer comparison tool Powered by Properti Edge |